symphoniacloud/dynamodb-entity-store/README.md

 The store's `logger` can actually be anything that satisifies the [`EntityStoreLogger`](https://github.com/symphoniacloud/dynamodb-entity-store/blob/main/src/lib/util/logger.ts) type.
-The library provides a silent "No-op" logger that it uses by default, as well as the console logger shown here, but you can easily implement your own - there's an example in the source code comments of implementing a logger for [AWS PowerTools](https://docs.powertools.aws.dev/lambda/typescript/latest/core/logger/).
+The library provides a silent "No-op" logger that it uses by default, as well as the [`consoleLogger`](https://symphoniacloud.github.io/dynamodb-entity-store/variables/consoleLogger.html) shown here, but you can easily implement your own - there's an example in the [source code comments](https://github.com/symphoniacloud/dynamodb-entity-store/blob/94a622f/src/lib/util/logger.ts) of implementing a logger for [AWS PowerTools](https://docs.powertools.aws.dev/lambda/typescript/latest/core/logger/).

 ## Example 2: Adding a Global Secondary Index